I don’t remember the exact day we started using coconut oil, but it was sometime between activities last summer.

 There are only a few foods in my kitchen that I’m willing to use beyond my dinner plate.
 Let’s be honest, you’ll NEVER find me putting mayonnaise in my hair.
 Maybe because mayo is made of eggs and the idea of purposely putting eggs in my hair kinda grosses me out.
 However, I am seriously tempted to keep a jar of coconut oil in my bathroom.

-Coconut oil relieves dandruff and can be used in place of lotion to condition skin (try this homemade face lotion recipe here).
-Actually, the naturally occurring anti-oxidants in coconut oil make it the perfect anti-aging moisturizer and even soothes skin abrasions and burns!
+Coconut oil relieves dandruff and can be used in place of lotion to condition skin.
+Actually, the naturally occurring anti-oxidants in coconut oil make it the perfect anti-aging moisturizer.
+Which makes coconut oil a big part of my simple morning routine!

 - Kills bacteria and parasites like tape worm and liver flukes